Process

 Engagement 1

-If you start through a pilot evaluation
+If you start through a first HREVN dossier

 The goal here is to define the problem around one specific system and come out with a first complete dossier that lets the team review, share and learn quickly.